A note on the Higher order Tur\'{a}n inequalities for $k$-regular partitions: Introduction and Statement of results

 The Tur\'{a}n inequality (or sometimes called Newton inequality) arises in the study of real entire functions in Laguerre-P\'{o}lya class, which is closely related to the study of the Riemann hypothesis \cite{Dimitrov98, Szego48}.
 It is well known that the Riemann hypothesis is true if and only if the Riemann Xi function is in the Laguerre-P\'{o}lya class, where the Riemann Xi function is the entire order $1$ function defined by

-A necessary condition for the Riemann Xi function being in the Laguerre-P\'{o}lya class is that the Maclaurin coefficients of the Xi function satisfy both the Tur\'{a}n and higher order Tur\'{a}n inequalities \cite{Dimitrov98, PS1914}.
+A necessary condition for the Riemann Xi function to be in the Laguerre-P\'{o}lya class is that the Maclaurin coefficients of the Xi function satisfy both the Tur\'{a}n and higher order Tur\'{a}n inequalities \cite{Dimitrov98, PS1914}.

 A sequence $\{a_m\}_{m = 0}^{\infty}$ is \textit{log concave} if it satisfies the (second order) Tur\'{a}n inequality $a_m^2 \geq a_{m-1}a_{m+1}$ for all $m \geq 1$.
 The sequence $\{ a_m \}_{m = 0}^{\infty}$ satisfies the third order Tur\'{a}n inequality if for $m \geq 1$, we have